relliv/ory-hydra-kratos-trials/README.md

 # Ory Hydra/Kratos Example Projects

 This repository contains experimental projects.
 Do not use these configs and .env files on production.
 I personally prefer [Postgresql](https://www.postgresql.org/) as RDBMS database.
 You will see all examples with Postgresql.
+If you want to reach databases you can use [DBeaver](https://dbeaver.io/), it's cross platform and open source advanced DB client.

 ## Before the start